2nd Marine Division

 Non-infantry marines will attend a 29-day Marine Combat Training before proceeding to the appropriate occupational speciality.
 On the other hand, infantry Marines will then proceed to attend a 59 day Infantry Training Battalion program before being assigned to their units.

-During World War II , the 2nd marine division participated in operations such as the Guadalcanal Campaign and The Gilbert Islands Campaign.
+During World War II , the division participated in operations such as the Guadalcanal Campaign and Gilbert Islands Campaign.
 Other operations included The Mariana Islands Campaign, the Battle of Tinian and the Battle of Okinawa.

 After the end of World War II, the division didn’t take part in any other major action until 1958 when they participated in the Lebanon crisis.
 In 1962, they were actively involved in reinforcing Guantanamo Bay during the missile crisis in Cuba.

 In the 1990s, the division did evacuate American and allied civilians out of Liberia in Operation Sharp Edge.
 They were then deployed to Saudi Arabia to support Operation Desert Shield before being used to liberate Kuwait during the widely talked about Operation Desert Storm.
-They were part of Task Force Tarawa crossed into Iraq on the very first day of the ground war.
+Task Force Tarawa crossed into Iraq on the very first day of the ground war.

 They were charged with the key responsibility of capturing Jalibah airfield.
 Later they took part in one of the biggest battles in Iraq in the town of Nasiriyah.
 The division was later moved to Al Kut where they provided both security and stabilization operations in the central part of Iraq.

 It is worth noting that for all the gallant marines who have fought in the above-mentioned campaigns, it is possible to get personalized Marine Corps Rings custom-made.
 Rings communicate different messages such as the years of service and family name.
 They can also include the division emblems on the sides.